Is it time to do away with the focus on exam pass rates?

 On the face of it, this is a jaw-dropping SQA statistic - and regional variation in results has been hitting the headlines in England, where Westminster education secretary Bridget Phillipson has vowed to reverse inequalities in education.

-In Scotland, all the usual warnings about comparing local authorities that serve very different areas apply.
-After all, anyone with a passing knowledge of Scottish education could have guessed that small and relatively affluent East Renfrewshire would be topping the table.
+In Scotland, all the usual warnings apply about comparing local authorities that serve very different areas After all, anyone with a passing knowledge of Scottish education could have guessed that small and relatively affluent East Renfrewshire would be topping the table.

 Who is being entered in the first place?

 But when looking at pass rates, there is another important factor to consider - and the research findings quoted at the start of this piece hint at it.
-As well as considering the different contexts councils are working in we also need to ask, who is being entered in the first place?
+As well as considering the different contexts councils are working in, we also need to ask, this: who is being entered in the first place?

 Dr Marina Shapira - one of the authors of that 2023 University of Stirling research, which was funded by the Nuffield Foundation - says “moving the point of selection for qualifications changes results very considerably”.

-She and her colleagues found after the Nationals were introduced a decade ago - replacing Standard Grades and Intermediates - “the percentage of passes for National 5 [level] qualifications increased from just under 60 per cent to around 80 per cent from 2014 onwards”.
+She and her colleagues found after the Nationals were introduced a decade ago - replacing Standard Grades and Intermediates - that “the percentage of passes for National 5 [level] qualifications increased from just under 60 per cent to around 80 per cent from 2014 onwards”.

 But, crucially, they also found that fewer students were entered, prompting the researchers to conclude that “this selectivity might be partially responsible for the improved attainment”.